-In early January, we spent four days in Dubai on a stopover on our way to Sydney.
-It was our first time in UAE so I was quite excited to discover this always-evolving country!
-Seb has a cousin living here so we stayed at his place near the Marina of Dubai.
+In early January, I spent four days in Dubai as a stopover on my way to Sydney.
+It was my first time in UAE so I was quite excited to discover this always-evolving country!
+I stayed at a friend’s place near the Marina of Dubai.
 Dubai has so much to offer and is forever expanding its attractions, it’s endless.
-It’s also not far from Abu Dhabi so we also spent a day there.
-Below are some of the things we did during our stopover.
+It’s also not far from Abu Dhabi so I also spent a day there.
+Below are some of the things I did during this stopover.

 Dubai Museum & Old Dubai